 You are not alone.

 What are the words that you hear?
 What choruses echo through your mind?
 If any of these statements ring true for you, know that you are not alone, and there are resources that can help you.
-Restored Hope Counseling is a therapy office in the Ann Arbor and Novi areas of Michigan that specializes in treating sex and love addiction, particularly in the unique ways in which this issue appears in women.
-If this article has resonated with you today, we want to help you.
-Give us a call today at 734.656.8191 or fill out the form here to hear about how we can support you in your journey toward freedom from addiction.
+Restored Hope Counseling is a therapy office in the Ann Arbor area of Michigan that specializes in treating sex and love addiction, particularly in the unique ways in which this issue appears in women.
+If this article has resonated with you today, I want to help you.
+Give me a call today at 734.656.8191 or fill out the form here to hear about how I can support you in your journey toward freedom from addiction.